lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 with the untagged default choice EncryptedValue is bits-on-the-wire compatible with the old syntax.

-To indicate support for EnvelopedData the pvno cmp2021 has been introduced.
+To indicate support for EnvelopedData, the pvno cmp2021 has been introduced.
-Details on the usage of pvno values is described in {{sect-7}}.
+Details on the usage of the protocol version number (pvno) are described in {{sect-7}}.

 The EncryptedKey data structure is used in CMP to transport a private key, certificate, or revocation passphrase in encrypted form.